iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 Once we have accomplished everything we want to do in our notebook, we can terminate the instance with `terraform destroy`.
 This ensures that we won't have idle instances racking up our credit card bill.
-Terraform will download the files stored there (such as notebooks) to the shared directory on our local machine when terminating the instance.
+Terraform will download the files stored there (updated notebooks, save model files, etc.) to the shared directory on our local machine when terminating the instance.

 # Under the hood